-- Name of service - Local Hospital Network where the service is provided - Geographic location (i.e. is it based on hospital grounds or elsewhere?) - Composition of staff by profession - Objective of care - Commencement date of program/service - Evidence of innovations in clinical pathways - After hours services - Evidence that the service is closely linked to a clinical service or governance structure - Similarity to existing in-scope public hospital programs or services (e.g. Tier 2 classes)
+- Name of service - Local Hospital Network where the service is provided - Geographic location (i.e. is it based on hospital grounds or elsewhere) - Composition of staff by profession (e.g. number of nurses, number of doctors etc.) - Objective of care - Commencement date of program/service - Evidence of innovations in clinical pathways - After hours services - Evidence that the service is closely linked to a clinical service or governance structure - Similarity to existing in-scope public hospital programs or services (e.g. Tier 2 classes)